akodakkal/SWE_TechnicalGuide/README.md

 ## 2. Solving

-ParOptBeam (Parametrical Optimizable Beam) is a program from the Chair of Structural Analysis, in which the user can run eigenvalue, static and dynamic analysis of a finite element (FE) beam model. - [ParOptBeam Installation Guides](pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation%20Guides/ParOptBeam.md)
+ParOptBeam (Parametrical Optimizable Beam) is a program from the Chair of Structural Analysis will be used as CSD solver.
+Using this program, the user can run eigenvalue, static and dynamic analysis of a finite element (FE) beam model. - [ParOptBeam Installation Guides](pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation%20Guides/ParOptBeam.md)

 ## 3. Postprocessing